hainesr/dotfiles/ReadMe.md

 #### Docker executable wrappers

-These are needed for the executables in docker images to work correctly (via their exported shell functions in `.docker_funcs`).
+These are needed for the executables in docker images to work correctly.
 They are required in situations where programs need to be run outside of a fully initialised shell environment, e.g. `p4merge` being called from `git mergetool`.

-Current wrappers are: `jekyll`, `mencoder`, `p4merge`, `xnview`.
+Current wrappers are: `anaconda`, `jekyll`, `mencoder`, `p4merge`, `xnview`.

+#### docker-cleanup

+A convenience script to clean up old/stale containers and images.

 #### progress